Contents

 Section 8.2 File Input and Output

 The C++ language does not deal directly with input and output.
 Instead, IO is handled by a family of types defined in the standard library.
 These types support IO to and from devices such as files and console windows.
-Additional types allow in-memory IO to and from string
+Additional types allow in-memory IO to and from strings.

 The IO library defines operations to read and write values of the built-in types.
-In addition, classes, such as string
+In addition, classes, such as string, typically define similar IO operations to work on objects of their class type as well.

 This chapter introduces the fundamentals of the IO library.
 Later chapters will cover additional capabilities: Chapter 14 will look at how we can ...